 Another side of Seneca’s independence has been emphasized by Inwood (2005 , 18–22): Seneca, educated by Roman philosophers, is genuinely thinking in Latin.
 In order to see the force of this point, let us compare Seneca to Cicero.
 Cicero conscientiously tells his readers which Greek term he translates by which Latin term.
 It is thus possible to read Cicero’s Latin philosophy with the Greek terminology in mind; at least for the most part, we can think about his arguments in the terms of the Greek debates.
 Seneca is, at many points, not interested in mapping his terminology directly onto the Greek philosophical vocabulary.
 Rather, he thinks in his own language (see Long 2003, who situates Seneca vis-à-vis other Roman philosophers), and he expects to be read by people who do their philosophizing in Latin, as well.

 Like other late Stoics, Seneca is first and foremost interested in ethics.
-Although he is well versed in the technical details of Stoic logic, philosophy of language, epistemology, and ontology, he does not devote any significant time to these fields (Cooper 2004).
-However, we should not let the old prejudices about Roman versus Greek thought influence our interpretation of Seneca's interest in practical questions.
+Although he is well versed in the technical details of Stoic logic, philosophy of language, epistemology, and ontology, he does not devote any significant time to these fields (Barnes 1997, 12–23; Cooper 2004).
+However, we should not let the old prejudices about Roman versus Greek thought influence our interpretation of Seneca’s interest in practical questions.
 As Veyne puts it, “Seneca practiced neither a debased nor a vulgarized philosophy aimed at the supposed ‘practical spirit’ of the Romans” (2003, ix).
-Rather, it is Seneca's very conception of philosophy as a salutary practice that makes the ethical dimension of his thought so prominent (on philosophy as therapy, see Nussbaum 1994).
+Rather, it is Seneca’s very conception of philosophy as a salutary practice that makes the ethical dimension of his thought so prominent (on philosophy as therapy, see Nussbaum 1994; Setaioli 2014).

-Seneca's writings usually have an addressee—someone who is plagued by a ‘sickness of the soul’ (On Peace of Mind begins with a full diagnosis of the addressee's state of mind—first by the patient, and then by the insightful therapist Seneca).
+Seneca’s writings usually have an addressee—someone who is plagued by a ‘sickness of the soul’ (On Peace of Mind begins with a full diagnosis of the addressee’s state of mind—first by the patient, and then by the insightful therapist Seneca).
 Seneca steps back from a format in which a philosopher justifies a theory in a step-by-step argument (Long 2003, 204; on the question of why Seneca chooses to write letters, see Inwood 2007, xiv-xv).
-Discussion proceeds from a (perhaps merely presumed) situation in the addressee's life, meandering back and forth between more general and more specific considerations, arguments, side-issues, and sometimes consolation.
-This engaging style views the reader as a participant in philosophical thought.
-Seneca thinks that one cannot passively adopt insights.
+Discussion proceeds from a (perhaps merely presumed) situation in the addressee’s life, meandering back and forth between more general and more specific considerations, arguments, side-issues, and sometimes consolation (see Wildberger 2020 for the view that Seneca’s Letters involve the creation of a persona who, over the course of the Letters, gains increasing interest in technical questions in philosophy).
+This engaging style views the reader as a participant in philosophical thought (Roller 2015; Schafer 2011).
+Seneca thinks that in order to benefit from philosophy, one cannot passively adopt insights.
 One must appropriate them as an active reader, thinking through the issues for oneself, so as then to genuinely assent to them (Letter 84.5–10; Wildberger 2006).

 In On the Private Life and in On Peace of Mind, Seneca addresses this very question of how to choose between the active life of politics, and a life devoted to philosophy.
 The choice is, for Seneca, partly about the right kind of balance.
 How much do we need to retreat in order to be at peace with ourselves?
 Philosophy has two functions.
 We need philosophical insight on which to base our actions.
 But we also need to devote time specifically to reflecting on such truths as that only virtue is good, and thus restore our peace of mind (cf. On Peace of Mind 2.4 for a description of tranquility).